 Required properties:

-materialIndex is a string value matchingvalue of the index property of a Material JSON object to which this mapping applies.
+materialIndex is a string value matching the name of one of the properties held in the “materials” JSON object (see clause 7.4).
+The value of that property is the Material JSON object to which this mapping applies.

 start is a string value representation of an integer value in the units of the Synchronization Timeline that is the start of the mapping interval on the Synchronization Timeline.
 The mapping interval is inclusive of this start value.